Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 [Slides](https://speakerdeck.com/stilkov/carvin-up-stuff-for-fun-and-profit)

 * People structure their code into smaller building blocks.
-(Micro-)services, components, modules, procedures...
+(Micro-)services, components, modules, procedures…

 * The blocks have in common that they exist within an environment, have boundaries and dependencies, an implementation and an interface.